Scheduled tasks

 Create a New Task via Command

-You can also open the create form directly: Command Palette → New Scheduled Task.
+You can also open the create form directly: Command Palette → New scheduled task.

 Read-Only Status View

-For a lightweight read-only summary, use Command Palette → View Scheduled Tasks.
+For a lightweight read-only summary, use Command Palette → View scheduled tasks.
 This panel shows the same task list without edit controls.

 Output Files